When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 After a few years of treatment, sleep apnea mouth guard usage is associated with improvements in diastolic and systolic blood pressure, as well as continued improvement in quality of life and decreased daytime sleepiness.

-Sleep apnea oral appliances can be a safe and effective alternative for the large number of people with OSA who do not respond well to CPAP therapy.
-As many as 46% to 83% of people do not continue with CPAP therapy due to discomfort or another reason.
+Sleep apnea oral appliances can be a safe and effective alternative to CPAP therapy.
+As many as 46% to 83% of people don’t continue with CPAP therapy due to discomfort or another reason.
 If people find mouth guards more comfortable, they may be more likely to follow through with their treatment as directed.

-While oral appliances are a good option for some, they are not always as effective in treating OSA as CPAP.
+While oral appliances are a good option for some, they’re not always as effective in treating OSA as CPAP.
 Nearly twice as many people completely treat OSA with CPAP than with a mouth guard.
 Research also suggests that CPAP therapy contributes to a further reduction in respiratory events during sleep and a larger improvement in blood oxygen levels.
-And for about one-third of people, mouth guards do not significantly improve their symptoms .
+And for about one-third of people, mouth guards do not significantly improve their sleep apnea symptoms .

 Although some people find oral appliances more comfortable than CPAP, not all do.
 One small survey found that more than half of the respondents had stopped using their mouth guard within a year due to discomfort.
 However, those who continued wearing the mouth guard reported better sleep quality, with less snoring and daytime sleepiness.